Woodfin calls on leaders for stricter gun laws

 BIRMINGHAM, Ala.
 (WIAT) — Since January 1, Birmingham Police have investigated 90 homicides to date in the city with 83 of those by guns, according to Mayor Randall Woodfin during Tuesday’s city council meeting.

-This as he reports over 700 firearms have been taken off the streets in that same amount of time.
+This, as he reports that over 700 firearms have been taken off the streets in that same amount of time.

 Woodfin is calling for stricter gun laws to get those weapons off the streets, while asking for more help from the community.